 The MPL Association designates this activity for 9.75 continuing education credits.

 It is the responsibility of each participant to verify CE requirements of their licensing or regulatory agency and to contact them with any question regarding licensing.
 Concerns or complaints about a CE provider may be directed to the provider or to ADA CERP at www.ada.org/cerp.

 Continuing Professional Education

 The MPL Association is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.
-The MPL Association designates this activity for up to 14.00 CPE credits.
-For CPE credits through NASBA, the Underwriting Workshop has a prerequisite of two years of industry knowledge or comparable training and/or education.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.
+The MPL Association designates this activity for up to 11.70 CPE credits.
+For CPE credits through NASBA, the Board Governance Roundtable attendee must have attained the senior executive (advanced) level.
 The recommended field of study is business management and organization.

 This course has been approved by the Mandatory Continuing Legal Education Commission of Alabama for a maximum of 9.75 hours’ credit.
 States supporting CLE reciprocity include AK, AR, AZ, CA, CO, CT, FL, HI, KS, ME, MT, NJ, NY, ND, WV, and WI.
 Applicants are responsible for verifying individual state CLE reciprocity regulations and requirements.